The Myers-Briggs Temperament Indicator measures and typifies how people perceive the world and make decisions.

 At that sound the bent shape of the king sprang suddenly erect.
 Tall and proud he seemed again; and rising in his stirrups he cried in a loud voice, more clear than any there had ever heard a mortal man achieve before.

 - ESTPs (Promoters) are very good at convincing others to do things their way.
 Having said that, they developed this skill because they are the best at improvising towards a desired result, and enjoy sharing the finer experiences in life with friends.
+Can often be a Competition Freak or a Boisterous Bruiser.

 - ISTPs (Crafters) are structurally oriented and very good at understanding how things work.
 Quiet, analytical and private, they nonetheless gravitate towards Xtreme Sportz and other high-speed, high-risk hobbies.
 Typical ISTP characters might be Blood Knight, or Glory Seeker.